-Our lab studies the molecular and cellular mechanisms of cell death using in vitro and in vivo models of neurodegenerative diseases and cancers.
-The current research topics are i) mitochondrial dysfunction and neurodegeneration; ii) DNA damage- and oxidative stress-induced cell death, especially poly(ADP-ribose) polymerase-1 (PARP-1) dependent cell death (parthanatos) in neurons as well as cancer cells.
+Our lab studies the molecular, cellular, and metabolic mechanisms of cell death using in vitro and in vivo models of neurodegenerative diseases and cancers.
+The current research topics are i) mitochondrial dysfunction and neurodegeneration; ii) Ischemic brain injury-, hypoxia-, and DNA damage-induced cell death, especially poly(ADP-ribose) polymerase-1 (PARP-1) dependent cell death (parthanatos) in neurons as well as cancer cells.
 PARP-1 is a nuclear enzyme and plays an important role in cell death through a caspase-independent manner after ischemia-reperfusion injury, glutamate excitotoxicity and various inflammatory responses, as well as other neurologic and non-neurologic diseases.
-We recently identified a novel PARP-1 activity associated nuclease (PAAN) as the executioner of parthanatos (Wang Y., et al. Science, 2016).
+We recently identified a novel PARP-1 activity associated nuclease (PAAN) as the executor of parthanatos (Wang Y., et al. Science, 2016).
 Our studies have made significant contributions in understanding parthanatos in ischemic brain injury.

 1. PARP-1 functions and signaling regulation